-Over the last half-century, however, historians have set out to destabilise the narrative coherence and relativise the reality of the Revolution by historicising national understandings of the founding moment.
-48 Michael Kammen's A Season of Youth (1978) was a departure in the historiography; it traces the multiple ways in which the American Revolution has been remembered, forgotten, and contested over the more than two centuries since its founding.
-So, for example, in the context of demands for a more radical democracy among working men in the age of Jackson, members of the cultural elite felt discomforted by an emphasis on the radicalism of the revolution; and as abolitionism emerged in the 1830s, they discouraged comparisons between their own revolution and those in Haiti (1791-1804) and Latin America (1799-1820s).
-American artists and writers responded to democratic demands by emphasizing the caution and reluctance of the Founders' rebellion and the overriding respect for law and order that prevailed among framers of the Constitution.49 It is worth noting that Trumbull's painting 'The Declaration of Independence' - a study not only of national unity but also of orderly restraint and calm deliberation - was completed in this period and was hung in the US Capitol rotunda in 1826, where it remains.50

 Every generation of Americans built upon the myth, creating its own Revolution and writing its own history of the founding.
+In more recent historiography, however, historians have destabilised the narrative coherence of the Revolution by relativising and historicising national understandings of the founding.54 Michael Kammen's A Season of Youth (1978) was a departure in the historiography; it traces the multiple ways in which the American Revolution has been remembered, forgotten, and contested over the more than two centuries since its founding.
+So, for example, Kammen observes that in reaction to the demands for a more radical democracy among working men in the age of Jackson, members of the cultural elite were discomforted by an emphasis on the radicalism of the revolution; and as abolitionism emerged in the 1830s, they discouraged comparisons between their own revolution and those in Haiti (1791-1804) and Latin America (1799-1820s).
+American artists and writers responded to what they now saw as dangerous, democratic demands by emphasizing the caution and reluctance of the U.S. Founders' rebellion and the overriding respect for law and order that prevailed among framers of the Constitution.55 Indeed, Trumbull's painting 'The Declaration of Independence' - a study not only of national unity but also of orderly restraint and calm deliberation - was completed in this period and was hung in the US Capitol rotunda in 1826, where it remains.56 Thus, Kammen's book began the historicist shift toward reading the revolution as a cultural text that took on a range of myth-like representations in different time periods.

-Among the founding generation itself, John Adams expressed concern about the writing of revolutionary history, hoping it should not be narrowed to the bloody war (1775-1783) since it rested instead on a radical shift in the hearts and minds of colonists and on the novel unity established among and between the colonies, "Thirteen Clocks were made to Strike together; a perfection of Mechanism which no Artist had ever before effected."
-In the new Republic, both sides of the ratification debates drew on different aspects of the revolution to legitimize their vision in building
+In order to get to this post-1970s shift, it is worth briefly surveying the fortunes of the revolution in the hands of Americans, especially historians but also others who sought to make something of the revolutionary inheritance, across the ages.
+In the founding generation itself, John Adams expressed concern about the writing of revolutionary history, hoping it should not be narrowed to the bloody war (1775-1783) since it rested instead on a radical shift in the hearts and minds of colonists and on the novel unity established among and between the colonies, "Thirteen Clocks were made to Strike